simark/documentation/en/02_Download_and_install.md

 * [allow_url_fopen](http://www.php.net/manual/en/filesystem.configuration.php#ini.allow-url-fopen)
 * [gettext](http://php.net/manual/en/book.gettext.php)

-To be sure that your webserver can run wallabag, you can execute `wallabag_compatibility_test.php` which is located into the `install` folder of wallabag.
+To ensure that your server has all the prerequisites, you can run the file `wallabag_compatibility_test.php` that is located in the `install` directory of wallabag.

-## Dependencies installation
+## Installation of the dependencies
-wallabag needs some dependencies.
+In order to work properly, wallabag needs some dependencies.
 To install them, you have to use `composer`.
-In the wallabag folder, run these commands:
+In your wallabag folder, run the following commands:

     curl -s http://getcomposer.org/installer | php
     php composer.phar install

-If you can't install `composer` (if you have a shared hosting for example), you can download [vendor.zip](http://wllbg.org/vendor) and unzip it into the wallabag folder.
+If you can't install `composer` (In order to work properly, Wallabag needs some dependencies), we provide you a [vendor.zip](http://wllbg.org/vendor) file to unpack in your wallabag directory.

 ## Permissions
-The webserver needs write access on `assets`, `cache` and `db` folders.
+Your web server needs a writing access in `assets`, `cache` and `db` directory.
+Otherwise, a message will report that the installation is impossible.

-## wallabag installation
+## Installation of wallabag.
+At last.
-Access to wallabag with your browser.
-If your webserver is well configured, you will see an install screen.
+Access to wallabag from your web browser.
+If your server is correctly configured, you reach the setup screen.

-Give your database information (`sqlite`, `mysql` ou `postgresql`) and user information.
+Fill your database type (`sqlite`, `mysql` ou `postgresql`) and finally the information for your user account.

 wallabag is now installed.

-## Connection
+## Login

-On the login screen, type your user information and you are now logged.
+From your web browser, you reach the login screen : fill your username and your password to connect to your account.

+Enjoy!